Spirit possession: Umbanda

 The concept of spirit possession is also found in Umbanda, an Afro-Brazilian folk religion that has origins in Yoruba people.
 According to tradition, there are some guiding spirits that possess a voluntary person, which is normally done when there is a person that wants to ask for some guidance.
 When the person is possessed by a guiding spirit, the possessed person gives guidance to people that ask for consultation, by answering questions and sometimes explaining rituals to help the consulting person to achieve their goals or solve problems in their life.
 Examples of such spirits are Pomba Gira (female guardian spirit) or Exu (male guardian spirit), who possesses both women and men.
-According to the tradition everyone has a Pomba Gira and a Exu who they can call for help and protection, even if they don't possess the person asking for help, and they can always be called when the person feels it to be necessary.
+According to the tradition everyone has a Pomba Gira and an Exu who they can call for help and protection, even if they don't possess the person asking for help, and they can always be called when the person feels it to be necessary.